 This additional restriction only applies to new HDB flats launched in prime (central) locations, starting from the BTO launch in November 2021.
 Existing HDB flats in these locations are not subject to the new rules.

 If it’s your first time selling your HDB flat, be sure to read our guide to selling your home.

 Why Is HDB MOP Important?

 In Singapore, the primary role of an HDB flat is to provide housing, not serve as an investment.
 The MOP seeks to prevent people from buying flats and reselling them for higher prices immediately.
 The MOP framework, therefore, prevents property investors from driving up the prices of public housing.

-As we’ve seen in the recent introduction of the Prime Location Housing (PLH) Model, which is a cooling measure to keep HDB flats in town affordable, the HDB MOP can be selectively adjusted to encourage or deter certain behaviours.
+As we’ve seen in the recent introduction of the PLH Model, which is a cooling measure to keep HDB flats in town affordable, the HDB MOP can be selectively adjusted to encourage or deter certain behaviours.
 In this case, the MOP was extended to 10 years to discourage property ‘flipping’.